Natural Baby Life logo (480 x 130)

 When you first started buying bottles for your new baby, you may have been surprised by the variety of options available.
-From varying nipple styles to the variety of shapes and sizes to choose from, you may wonder if you really need all of them.
-Whether you’re planning on formula feeding your newborn, or pumping breastmilk for daycare, you’ll want to purchase the correct bottles for your little one as they grow.
-But, how long do babies use 2-, 4-, 5-, 6-, and 8-ounce baby bottles?
+You’ll want to purchase the correct bottles for your little one as they grow.
+But, how long do babies use 4 oz bottles?
+Or 2 oz, 6 oz, or 8 oz bottles for that matter?

 Read on for more helpful information on how long your baby will use 2-, 4-, 5-, 6-, and 8-ounce baby bottles.
 Plus, what to expect as far as the number of feedings, and whether you can skip any of the bottle sizes.